estebancifuentes/ban-6001-project/README.md

 ## Author

 Esteban Cifuentes Coyoy.
-This analysis was completed as part of a team project for BAN-6001-A; this repository reflects the individual submission requirement, with team members' shared work uploaded to each member's own repo.
+This analysis was completed as part of a team project for BAN-6001-A